magento/devdocs/guides/v2.3/magento-functional-testing-framework/section.md

 {% endraw %}
 ### Substitutable values

-Sustainable values in the test can be of the following formats:
+Substitutable values in the test can be of the following formats:

 * String Literals: `stringLiteral`
 * Reference to data entity (XML data from the corresponding _.../Data/*.xml_): `entityName.Field`